Sign-twisted generating functions of the odd length for Weyl groups of type $D$: Introduction

 After summarizing some necessary concepts and basic facts on Coxeter systems, we give in Section \ref{sec:Prel} the definition of the odd length in Weyl groups and its combinatorial description in terms of permutations for the root systems of types $A$ and $D$.

 Section \ref{sec:I0neqemptyset} is devoted to the study of some general properties of the sign-twisted generating functions $\mathcal{D}_n^I(x)$.
-The concept of \emph{compressed subsets} of $[0,n-1]$ (see Definition \ref{defn:compressedset}) is introduced, generalizing the one in \cite{BC17T} defined only for the subsets of $[n-1]$.
-We show that for each subset $I$ of $[0,n-1]$ that contains $0$ and $1$, the computation of $\mathcal{D}_n^I(x)$ can be reduced to the case where $I$ is compressed with the form $I=[0,a_0-1]\cup[a_0+1,a_1-1]\cup\cdots\cup[a_{s-1}+1,n-1]$ (see Propositions \ref{prop:a0=odd} and \ref{prop:a0=even}).
+The concept of a \emph{compressed subset} of $[0,n-1]$ (see Definition \ref{defn:compressedset}) is introduced, generalizing the one in \cite{BC17T} defined only for subsets of $[n-1]$.
+We show that for each subset $I$ of $[0,n-1]$ that contains $0$ and $1$, the computation of $\mathcal{D}_n^I(x)$ can be reduced to the case where $I$ is a compressed subset of the form $I=[0,a_0-1]\cup[a_0+1,a_1-1]\cup\cdots\cup[a_{s-1}+1,n-1]$ (see Propositions \ref{prop:a0=odd} and \ref{prop:a0=even}).
 A key role for these proofs is the use of sign-reversing involutions to eliminate cancellations in an alternating sum.